RoldTech/RoldTech/README.md

 - 📫 How to reach me:
 -
 Acounts:
-FB: Harold Ramirez Tacastacas
+-FB: Harold Ramirez Tacastacas
-IG: @rold_yy
+-IG: @rold_yy
-THM: CybeRold
+-THM: CybeRold
-Security BlueTeam: Harold Tacastacas
+-Security BlueTeam: Harold Tacastacas

 <!---
 RoldTech/RoldTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.